 Some of the reasons that women get a labiaplasty include:

-There are many functional benefits to having this surgical procedure; most often, women with an enlarged labia have problems with hygiene, exercise, infections, and sexual activity.
+There are many functional benefits to having this surgical procedure; most often, women with an enlarged labia have problems with hygiene, exercise, infections, and sexual intercourse.

 There once was only one type of labiaplasty, and it was popular.
 Today, advanced technology has led to more techniques being developed: